Tehforsch/tolinoRemote/readme.md

 # busybox sync && busybox sleep 5 && busybox sync
 ```
 where the last command is just needed to ensure that what we just copied is written properly to the memory.
 Now we should be able to simply reboot the tolino by holding down the power button for a while.
 If everything worked, we should now have root access via adb in a normal boot.
-You are now officially allowed to call your self Martin Rooter King.
+You are now officially allowed to call yourself Martin Rooter King.

 ## References
 1. Guide to root the Tolino by roms3700 (German): https://www.e-reader-forum.de/t/tolino-vision-2-rooten.147429/